 How to follow up on a cold email

 Even a perfectly written cold email may not be enough to engage your prospects.
-Sometimes they may miss your email, forget to reply to you or simply they don’t feel interested enough to set up a call with you.
+Sometimes they may miss your email, forget to reply or simply don’t feel interested enough to set up a call with you.
 Don’t worry, though, this is a totally normal thing.
-That’s why you should always follow-up after getting no response.
+That’s why you should always follow up after getting no response.

 One follow-up email is a must in your cold email strategy, but the optimal number is two or three.
 Try not to treat follow-ups like reminders that you’re awaiting the prospect’s response.
-Sneak some extra value in them: link to an interesting case study or invite prospects to an upcoming webinar.
+Sneak some extra value in them: link to a relevant case study or invite prospects to an upcoming webinar.

 Indeed, handling all of that manually on a big scale is a nightmare (been there, done that).
-Fortunately, you can automate this process and make your life a bit easier.
+Fortunately, you can automate this process and make your life easier.

 How to send your first cold email campaign